Brussels, a city of making

 Manufacturing in urban areas could be one of the most complex challenges for the future of urban planning.
 It covers a vast range of themes from dealing with local economics, labour and skills, questions of managing waste and resources, finding ways to innovate, on top of all the other issues which come with being in the city which includes congestion, troublesome neighbours, cost of land and so on.

 This film provides an insight into four manufacturers in Brussels covering both foundational activities and forms of manufacturing that require to be in or near the city.
 The film aims to present some of the common trends and challenges, while exposing some of the contradictions between manufacturers.
-While the film will be released at the end of September 2019, here are four stories that we have covered earlier with the businesses feature in the film.
+If you don’t have time to watch the full 60 minute film (see below), watch the teaser:

 BIGH is food producer, growing tomatoes, fish and herbs.
 They’re located in the city’s abattoir and the business builds on ideas or circular economy, cradle to cradle and industrial symbiosis.
 Their location in the abattoir allows for waste heat from the refrigeration units to heat up the greenhouses, while the food market provides a direct point of sales.
 We cut a video on how their business was launched – check it out here.